Mikhail Lomonosov: Education abroad

 During his residence in Marburg, Lomonosov boarded with Catharina Zilch, a brewer's widow.
-He fell in love with Catharina's daughter Elizabeth Christine Zilch.
+He fell in love with Catharina's daughter Elisabeth Christine Zilch.
 They were married in June 1740.
 Lomonosov found it extremely difficult to maintain his growing family on the scanty and irregular allowance granted him by the Russian Academy of Sciences.
 As his circumstances became desperate, he got permission to return to Saint Petersburg.

 Return to Russia

 Lomonosov returned to Russia in June 1741, after being abroad 4 years and 8 months.
 A year later he was named an Adjunct of the Russian Academy of Science in the physics department.
 In May 1743, Lomonosov was accused, arrested, and held under house arrest for eight months, after he supposedly insulted various people associated with the academy.
 He was released and pardoned in January 1744 after apologising to all involved.

-Lomonosov was made a full member of the academy, and named Professor of chemistry, in 1745.
+Lomonosov was made a full member of the academy and named professor of chemistry in 1745.
 He established the academy's first chemistry laboratory.
 Eager to improve Russia's educational system, in 1755, Lomonosov joined his patron Count Ivan Shuvalov in founding Moscow University.